 If we checked all the cameras and smartphones of tourists who visit Gdansk, it would turn out that there is Neptune fountain on each of them.

 This 650-kilogram statue is the most popular monument in Gdansk Old Town.
-It has been a landmark of this beautiful city since 1633.
+It has been a landmark of this stunning city since 1633.

 There are many legends connected with this monument, but the most interesting one tells about famous Gdansk alcohol infusion - Goldwasser.
 According to the legend, Neptune god was indignant with people who were throwing coins to the well.
 He hit the water with his trident and broke the coins into golden petals which are now in Goldwasser herbal liquor.